oumi-ai/oumi/README.md

 ## Features

-Oumi is designed to be fully flexible and yet still easy to use:
+Oumi is designed to be fully flexible and yet easy to use:

-- **Run Anywhere**: Train and evaluate models seamlessly across local environments, Jupyter notebooks, VS Code debugger, or remote clusters.
+- **Run Anywhere**: Train and evaluate models seamlessly across environments - from local machines to remote clusters, with native support for Jupyter notebooks and VS Code debugging.

-- **Any Training**: Pretraining and comprehensive instruction fine-tuning capabilities, including FFT, LoRA, DPO, and more.
+- **Comprehensive Training**: Support for the full ML lifecycle - from pretraining to fine-tuning (SFT, LoRA, QLoRA, DPO) and evaluation.
+Built for both research exploration and production deployment.

-- **Scalability**: Built-in support for multi-node distributed training using PyTorch's DistributedDataParallel (DDP) or Fully Sharded Data Parallel (FSDP).
-Inference support for Llama 405B and beyond.
+- **Built for Scale**: First-class support for distributed training with PyTorch DDP and FSDP.
+Efficiently handle models up to 405B parameters and beyond.

-- **Reproducibility**: Flexible configuration system using YAML files and command-line arguments to allow for full recordability and reproducibility of experiments across training and evaluation.
+- **Reproducible Research**: Version-controlled configurations via YAML files and CLI arguments ensure fully reproducible experiments across training and evaluation pipelines.

-- **Unified e2e Interface**: Streamlined processes for data preprocessing, data synthesis, model training, and evaluation with open models.
-Supports even integration with OpenAI, Anthropic, Vertex and other enterprise APIs.
-All you need, ready to use.
+- **Unified Interface**: One consistent API for everything - data processing, training, evaluation, and inference.
+Seamlessly work with both open models and commercial APIs (OpenAI, Anthropic, Vertex AI).

-- **Customizable**: Easily extendable to incorporate new models, datasets, and evaluation metrics.
+- **Extensible Architecture**: Easily add new models, datasets, training approaches and evaluation metrics.
+Built with modularity in mind.

-- **Enterprise-grade**: Enterprise-grade: Thorough coverage with unit and integration tests so that both researchers can rely on Oumi for research as well as enterprises to build their products on it.
+- **Production Ready**: Comprehensive test coverage, detailed documentation, and enterprise-grade support make Oumi reliable for both research and production use cases.

 ## Getting Started